swashdev/swashdev.github.io/_posts/2021-01-21-minigame-madness.md

-Also like in the Four Second Series, Minigame Madness uses only the arrow keys and space bar[^1], meaning that the various microgames play relatively consistently and and require little experimentation in order to play.
+Also like in the Four Second Series, Minigame Madness uses only the arrow keys and space bar[^1], meaning that the various microgames play relatively consistently and require little experimentation in order to play.
 This is done firstly to simplify the design of the various microgames but also so that the main challenge factor is the strict time limit.